dtkocher/todo-with-react-hooks/README.md

 For more information on the motivations and the benefits of web hooks I would refer you to https://reactjs.org/docs/hooks-intro.html.

-### useState at a Glance
+#### useState at a Glance

-I am not going into great detail about useState but will give the rundown.
+I am not going into great detail about useState but will give a quick rundown.
 The useState hook allows you to give a functional component state.
 It does this by returning state variables and a function to update that state variable.